osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 2. Save the file.
 For example,  *SystemAdapter.config.json*.

-3. Use any of the [Configuration Tools](xref:ConfigurationTools) capable of making HTTP requests and run a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration`
+3. Use any of the [Configuration Tools](xref:ConfigurationTools) capable of making HTTP requests and run a PUT command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration`

     **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.